Hamifthi/adventure_stories/README.md

 # adventure_stories

-A project that let you move between different stories and they may have different options
+An rest api app that lets you read different stories and experience different endings for each of them.